5ynthaire/5YN-SimpleGridSyntaxForLLM/README.md

 # Simple Grid Syntaxes For LLM Collaboration

-A collection of lightweight, human-editable syntaxes for defining grid/table structures (with rectangular merges) for ad-hoc collaboration with LLMs.
+A collection of lightweight, human-editable syntaxes for defining grid/table structures for ad-hoc collaboration with LLMs.
 Ideal for generating HTML/Markdown tables or CSS grids without verbose markup.
 Structure only—no embedded content or styling.

 ## Purpose